 The locomotive has taken on the identity of a Sentinel locomotive which operated on the LMS as number 7164.

-The locomotive is currently out of service awaiting on an overhaul at the Embsay & Bolton Abbey Steam Railway.
+The locomotive was out of service awaiting on an overhaul at the Embsay & Bolton Abbey Steam Railway for some time before a change in ownership resulted in the locomotive moving to the East Lancashire Railway in July 2020.